How To Calculate The Slope Of A Perpendicular Line

 Conclusion

-In summary, calculating the slope of a perpendicular line involves understanding the fundamental relationship between the slopes of lines that intersect at a right angle.
+Boiling it down, calculating the slope of a perpendicular line involves understanding the fundamental relationship between the slopes of lines that intersect at a right angle.
 The key is to remember that the slope of a perpendicular line is the negative reciprocal of the original line’s slope.
 This principle is not only a cornerstone of geometry but also a practical tool used in numerous fields, including architecture, engineering, computer graphics, and data science.